 Pass/Fail Grades

 Subject to College grading requirements and grading requirements for the major and with consent of instructor, students may take any mathematics course beyond the second quarter of Calculus for either a quality grade or for P/F grading.
 In mathematics, a grade of Pass is given only for work of C- quality or higher.
 Pass/Fail grading must be requested by the Friday of the ninth week of classes.
-The request should be in writing, and it must be communicated with the instructor.
+The request should be in writing, and it must be communicated to the instructor.
 Once requested, a grade of Pass cannot be changed into a quality grade.
 It is the responsibility of the student to be sure that a grade of Pass is in compliance with their degree requirements.

 Courses in the Mathematics Major